 One frequently used alternative is to implement a storage system with excess capacity.
 This wastes budget and the even more precious commodity of data center space as nodes sit unused in racks for months or years.
 Sadly, when the additional storage is needed, the servers and physical storage devices may no longer be the fastest or the densest available.

-Rebalancing introduces complexities to deployment, operations and management that increase with data volume.
+Automatic rebalancing introduces complexities to deployment, operations and management that increase with data volume.
 Rebalancing a petabyte is far more demanding than a terabyte, and given the inevitability of data growth, object storage systems that can’t handle tens of petabytes or more are destined to fail.
 Rebalancing doesn’t just affect performance - moving many objects between many nodes across a network can be risky.
 Devices and components fail and that often leads to data loss or corruption.
 Object storage that lacks the ability to rebalance on a schedule could quite possibly cripple itself.

 Freedom to Scale